Taukir1515/Kali-Linux-Tools/Reconnaissance/Aquatone.md

 cat hosts.txt | aquatone -out ~/aquatone/example.com
 ```

-It is also possible to set a permanent default output destination by defining an environment variable:
+#### It is also possible to set a permanent default output destination by defining an environment variable:
 ```
 export AQUATONE_OUT_PATH="~/aquatone"
 ```

-### Specifying ports to scan
+#### Specifying ports to scan

-Be default, Aquatone will scan target hosts with a small list of commonly used HTTP ports: 80, 443, 8000, 8080 and 8443.
+By default, Aquatone will scan target hosts with a small list of commonly used HTTP ports: 80, 443, 8000, 8080 and 8443.
 You can change this to your own list of ports with the `-ports` flag:
 ```
 cat hosts.txt | aquatone -ports 80,443,3000,3001
 ```

-## Aquatone also supports aliases of built-in port lists to make it easier for you:
+#### Aquatone also supports aliases of built-in port lists to make it easier for you:

 - **small**: 80, 443
 - **medium**: 80, 443, 8000, 8080, 8443 (same as default)